YYigitGokmen/YYigitGokmen/README.md

 ## Hi there 👋 I'm Yiğit

 ## About Me
-I am a former tourism professional transitioning into the world of coding.
+I am a former tourism professional transitioning into the world of software.
 I'm excited to learn and grow in this field. 🌍💻

 ## Skills
 - 🎓 Tourism and Hospitality Management